List of For Better or For Worse characters: Supporting characters

 Mother of Lawrence, and Elly's closest friend since their days at the University of Toronto.
-According to Lynn Johnston's retrospective A Look Inside...[FBOFW], Connie was intended to be both a feminist shrew and a villainous counterpart to Elly Patterson, and was named for an incompetent art teacher Lynn had had in high school, but the character mellowed within a few weeks to a struggling single mother, and gradually evolved into Elly's closest friend.
+According to Lynn Johnston's retrospective A Look Inside...[FBOFW], Connie was intended to be both a feminist shrew and an antagonistic counterpart to Elly Patterson, and was named for an incompetent art teacher Lynn had had in high school, but the character mellowed within a few weeks to a struggling single mother, and gradually evolved into Elly's closest friend.
 Connie has been previously married to Peter Landry.
 For many years he was assumed to be Lawrence's father, but in a retcon storyline in the summer of 1998, Connie reveals that she had met Brazilian doctor Pablo da Silva after university while they were both working in Ecuador as part of a travelling medical team; Connie had become pregnant and assumed that Pablo would return to Canada with her but, when he did not, she decided to raise their son alone.
 Connie also has relationships with Elly's brother Phil and John's friend Ted, then marries Greg Thomas, becoming stepmother to his daughters Gayle and Molly.
 Connie is initially reluctant to accept Lawrence's coming out when he reveals his homosexuality to her as a teenager, but since then has accepted her son's sexual orientation.